 For more information, review the Q&A or email us at email@example.com.

-provide you with a space to explore and engage in conversations with other students and professionals about multiple career paths.
+- provide you with a space to explore and engage in conversations with other students and professionals about career development.

 Topics may include:

-Most students will find the demands of the course to be most reasonable.
-Requirements and activities of the program require only a moderate amount of time.
+Most students will find the demands of the seminars to be reasonable with a moderate amount of time spent on assignments.
 Activities completed through PFx help to prepare students for successful career pathways.

-Students who have completed the traditional PFF and PFS programs have reported that participation provided them with an edge in applying for and securing competitive positions, as well as giving them a better understanding of the demands of their chosen career paths.
+Students who have completed the PFx seminars have reported that participation provided them with an edge in applying for and securing competitive positions, as well as giving them a better understanding of the demands of their chosen career paths.

 Can PFx count toward my degree?

-It depends on your academic unit.
-Ask your program advisor and graduate program coordinator if the PFx seminars can count as credit towards your Program of Study (POS).
+It depends on the academic unit.
+Students should check with their program advisor and graduate program coordinator to see if the PFx seminars can count as credit towards their Program of Study (POS).
 Most units do not allow PFx to count toward the degree at this time.

 Although teaching is covered in PFx, it is only one part of the agenda.
 There are many other professional development opportunities at ASU to improve teaching.